Best Volunteer Opportunities for the Holidays in Los Angeles

 MomsLA is your source for Things to do in Los Angeles With Kids

 The holiday season is approaching, and during this festive time it’s even more important to stop and think how we can help others.
-There are many ways to help others — whether you’re looking to help by donating items, time, or funds, whether you want to help once a year or on a regular basis, here are 12 ways you can make a positive difference during the holiday season.
+There are many ways to help — whether you’re looking to help by donating items, time, or money, whether you want to help once a year or on a regular basis, here are 12 ways you can make a positive difference during the holiday season.
+If you’d like to help families affected by the Woolsey fire, visit our post.

 As you get ready to celebrate the holidays with friends, there’s one simple thing you can do to make the celebration even more special.
 You can easily add in a fundraiser for No Kid Hungry.
 No Kid Hungry wants to help with solutions to the problem — that 1 in 5 kids in the United States isn’t getting enough to eat on a regular basis.
 It’s free and easy to sign-up online.
 And, don’t forget you can also make a donation anytime to No Kid Hungry on their website.